openstack-archive/senlin/doc/source/user/scenarios/autoscaling_heat.rst

 It is often requried by real deployment practices to make the cluster load-balanced and auto-scaled.
 We also want the scaling action triggered based on business data instead of infrastructure metrics.
-When exsiting cluster is not enough to afford the throughput/workload, the cluster will be scaled-out; when low throughput or workload, the cluster will be scaled-in.
+When exisiting cluster is not enough to afford the throughput/workload, the cluster will be scaled-out; when low throughput or workload, the cluster will be scaled-in.